adamscott/godot-website/collections/_release_4_5/entry-scripting-gdscript-abstract-classes-and-methods.md

 title: Abstract classes and methods
 blockquote: U Can’t Touch This
 text: |
   You can now declare GDScript classes to be abstract.
 Declaring a class abstract means that the class is not meant to be instantiated directly.
-That means that you can prevent instances of, let’s say, `Animal`—that don’t mean anything itself other than to be extended by "concrete" classes like `Cat` and `Dog`.
+That means that you can prevent instances of a class, let’s say, `Animal`, that doesn’t mean anything itself other than to be extended by "concrete" classes like `Cat` and `Dog`.

   Abstract classes can also have abstract methods.
-This declares that the method must be implemented in any class that extends it.
+This means that the method must be implemented in any class that extends it.

   <code class="highlight">
     <span class="comment"># 📄 animal.gd</span><br>